 This program will be available to watch live on Facebook Live, on YouTube, and on the OCPL website's LWB Livestream page.
-Log into your Facebook or YouTube account during the program to leave questions for Jennifer in the comments box.
-She will answer them during the live broadcast.
+Log into your Facebook or YouTube account during the program to leave questions for Glenn in the comments box.
+He will answer them during the live broadcast.

 Subscribe to the Lunch With Books Youtube channel or like us on the Lunch With Books Facebook page or to receive notifications of our upcoming LWB broadcasts.
 To receive emails about our upcoming programs, visit our News page, click the "Subscribe" button to sign-up for our news blasts or download our free OCPL Connect app from your smartphone's app store (available for both iPhones and Android devices).